zkorum/legal/README.md

 These data are visible directly by anyone without any log-in from our website:
 - users profile:
     - username
+    - UUID
     - user profile picture
-    - user nullifier (extracted from ZKP) - if they have verified their passport
+    - user nullifier (extracted from ZKP) & bidirectional identity proofs - if they have verified their passport
+    - proof signed by Agora server bounding the did:keys to the user UUID - if they only verified the phone number
     - date the user joined the app
     - conversation/opinion/reply that are assigned to the username (not the ones created with "post as anonymous" option, those are only visible to the logged-in user that controls the given profile)
     - reactions (emojis)